Testing the problem of time with cold atoms

 where $H_{geom}$ includes all the terms in the second row of Eq. \ref{GPE}.
 In addition, we make the approximation $M(\phi)=\alpha\phi$, which for our case is well justified.
-Using a Feshbach-Villars decomposition for $\psi$, then keeping only the 'positive' onward-in-time solutions \cite{mosta10.1063/1.532522}, and finally inserting the definition of $\tau$ as per Eq. (\ref{eqtau}), we obtain the non-local Schr\"odinger equation:
+Using a Feshbach-Villars decomposition for $\psi$, \risp{which splits Eq. (\ref{eq4}) into two first-order equations with opposite signs of $\phi$-propagation, and keeping only the 'positive' onward-in-time solutions \cite{mosta10.1063/1.532522}}, and finally inserting the definition of $\tau$ as per Eq. (\ref{eqtau}), we obtain the non-local Schr\"odinger equation:

 The first term under the square root is $\approx N$ times the second term, therefore it is the dominant one when the system is away from the big bang or the big crunch ($\phi\neq0$).
 Performing a simple Taylor expansion we then obtain the entropic time Schr\"odinger equation: